umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Navigation-menu/index.md

 14. Choose the [Pod widget](../../Uno-pedia/Widgets/Grid/Pod)
 15. Set the *Column width* to 33%
 16. Choose a heading - *Executive suites*
-17. Add a bit of text - for this guide, I'll be adding a bit of *Lorem ipsum* text
+17. Add a bit of text - for this guide, I'll be adding a bit of *Lorem Ipsum* text
 18. Select **Pick an icon...** next to *Icon*, and choose the diamond icon
 19. Toggle the *Media left* option to ensure that the icon will be displayed left of the content
 20. Add a link to the *Effective Executive Suite* content node